Bhavya-Si/Loan-Approval-Funnel-Analytics-Risk-Simulation/README.md

 This project builds an end-to-end financial product funnel simulating a loan approval and risk management system, from data preparation and ML modeling to decision analytics and visualization.

 ## **The objective is to:**
-Predict loan approvals using machine learning
+Predict loan approvals using machine learning/ Simulate approval thresholds/
-Simulate approval thresholds
-Analyze trade-offs between approval volume and default risk
+Analyze trade-offs between approval volume and default risk/

 ## **Funnel Stages:**
 Application Received